thebkv/bkv/Acts_11.md

 ---

-## Note on Princplrs of the Apostles
+## Note on Princples of the Apostles

 The phrase "Principles of the Apostles" for the singular term "apostles" (Acts 11:1) is derived from two BKV considerations: